feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     transformer = DropHighPSIFeatures(split_frac=0.6)
     X_transformed = transformer.fit_transform(X)

-- The value of the split_frac argument (0.6) means that the two dataframes used to compute the PSI values (basis and test) will be split according to a 60% - 40% rule.
-- The fit method performs the split of the dataframe and the calculation of the PSI.
+The value of `split_frac` tells :class:`DropHighPSIFeatures()` to split X according to a 60% - 40% ratio.
+The `fit()` method performs the split of the dataframe and the calculation of the PSI.

-The PSI values are accessible through the `.psi_values_` attribute.
+The PSI values are accessible through the `psi_values_` attribute:

 .. code:: python